Electrical Technology

 ELT 209: Motor Controls I

-This course covers the use of motor control symbols, magnetic motor starters, running overload protection, push-button stations, sizing of magnetic motor starters and overload protection, and complex ladder diagrams of motor control circuits.
-Topics include sizing magnetic starters and overload protection, the use of pushbutton stations, ladder diagrams, and magnetic motor starters in control of electric motors, wye-delta starting, part start winding, resistor starting and electric starting devices.
-Upon completion, students should be able to understand the operation of motor starters, overload protection, interpret ladder diagrams using pushbutton stations and understand complex motor control diagrams.
-This is a CORE course for ELT.
+This course is a study of the construction, operating characteristics, and installation of different motor control circuits and devices.
+Emphasis is placed on the control of three-phase AC motors.
+This course covers the use of motor control symbols, magnetic motor starters, running overload protection, pushbutton stations, multiple control stations, two-wire control, three-wire control, jogging control, sequence control, and ladder diagrams of motor control circuits.
+Upon completion, students should be able to understand the operation of motor starters, overload protection, interpret ladder diagrams using pushbutton stations, and understand complex motor control diagrams.
+This is a CORE course.

 ELT 212: Motor Controls II